 Particle theory faculty, postdocs, and students from nearby Syracuse University regularly visit and work closely with our group.
+Associate members of the LEPP theory group include Jay Hubisz, Scott Watson, Simon Catterall, and Cristian Armendariz-Picon.
 Our faculty work with a number of theorists from across the country and help students develop their own network of collaborators.